numba/numba/docs/source/user/vectorize.rst

 Dynamic generalized universal functions
 =======================================

-Similar to a dynamic universal function, if you do not specif any types to the :func:`~numba.guvectorize` decorator, your Python function will be used to build a dynamic generalized universal function, or :class:`~numba.GUFunc`.
+Similar to a dynamic universal function, if you do not specify any types to the :func:`~numba.guvectorize` decorator, your Python function will be used to build a dynamic generalized universal function, or :class:`~numba.GUFunc`.
 For example::